cqframework/cql-tests/CHANGE_MANAGEMENT.md

 In support of a healthy and inclusive community, we use and enforce a [code of conduct](https://github.com/cqframework/clinical_quality_language/blob/master/CODE_OF_CONDUCT.md) for all members of our community, including committers and DSC members.
 Our code of conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).

-If you encounter any violation of these terms, please contact the DSC Chair or a DSC committee member.
+If you encounter any violation of these terms, please contact the PMC Chair or a PMC member.
 All reports will be kept in strict confidence and dealt with promptly.

 ## Issues